DHTMLX/scheduler-docs/data/custom_skins.md

 dhtmlxScheduler is shipped with style files in the following forms:

-- **codebase/dhtmlxscheduler.css** - prebuilt compressed CSS file for skins, ready for production use;
+- **codebase/dhtmlxscheduler.css** - a prebuilt compressed CSS file for skins, ready for production use;
 - **codebase/sources/dhtmlxscheduler.css** - prebuilt readable CSS files;
-- **codebase/sources/less/** - source less files of Scheduler skins.
+- **codebase/sources/less/** - source less files of the Scheduler skins.

 The latter can be used for deep customization of existing skins or for creating a new skin.